mehdieidi/mehdieidi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Master’s student in Software Engineering at <p style="color: #b04fab">Sharif University of Technology</p>, with broad academic interests across the spectrum of software engineering—from high-level development methodologies to the fine details of how software is built and maintained.
+I am a Master’s student in Software Engineering at [Sharif University of Technology](https://sharif.edu), with broad academic interests across the spectrum of software engineering—from high-level development methodologies to the fine details of how software is built and maintained.
 My work is grounded in a strong emphasis on engineering rigor and software quality, both of which I view as essential pillars of responsible software development.

 I am currently conducting my thesis under the supervision of Dr. Raman Ramsin, focusing on the design of a methodology for engineering serverless software systems.
 This research adopts a situational method engineering approach, aiming to systematically tailor development processes to the specific characteristics and challenges of serverless architectures.
 The work builds upon concepts from model-driven engineering, software architecture, and serverless computing.